MihirJaiswal/AnimeCanvas/README.md

 ## Technologies

--SCSS: Leverage the power of SCSS to craft styles that resonate with artistic expression.
+- SCSS: Leverage the power of SCSS to craft styles that resonate with artistic expression.

--GSAP: Weave enchanting animations into the fabric of your design using the GreenSock Animation Platform.
+- GSAP: Weave enchanting animations into the fabric of your design using the GreenSock Animation Platform.